Ernest T. Cragg: Activities after retirement

-General Cragg was an outdoorsman and hunter.
+Cragg was an outdoorsman and hunter.
 He was active with the local chapter of Ducks Unlimited serving his home in Arlington, Virginia.
 He hunted ducks and geese on Maryland's Eastern Shore; white tail deer, dove, quail and wild turkey in Texas; and pheasants in North Dakota.

 He died on March 9, 2006 and was buried with full military honors alongside his first wife, Helen, in Section 5, Plot 104 Arlington National Cemetery.